Dafydd Jones (Dewi Dywyll)

-Dafydd Jones or Dewi Dywyll (1803 – 1868) was a Welsh balladeer.
+Dafydd Jones or Dewi Dywyll (1803 – 1868) was a Welsh balladeer who performed in the Welsh language.
 His father was a carpenter in Llanybydder, Carmarthenshire, and he was born on the estate of Dolau Bach there.
 He was also known as Deio'r Cantwr (Davy the Singer) and Dewi Medi (Harvest Dave).
 Dafydd Jones gained the name Dewi Dywyll, which means Blind Davy, due to being blinded by accident.
-He wrote ballads and sang them.

-He gained his fame for his impromptu singing all over Wales in an age of wandering balladeers who were popular characters.
-He wrote about 60 ballads — at least 70 according to the National Library of Wales.
+Jones wrote ballads and sang them, gaining fame for his impromptu singing all over Wales in an age of wandering balladeers who were popular characters.
+He wrote at least 70 ballads according to the National Library of Wales.

-He died at Lampeter in 1868.
+Jones died at Lampeter in 1868.